giabb/human-pepper-interaction/README.md

 # Human-Pepper™ Interaction: Your MoMA assistant

-This project was developed during the 2020 Human-Robot interaction course held by [Prof. Iocchi](https://sites.google.com/a/dis.uniroma1.it/iocchi/home) at [Sapienza University of Rome](https://www.uniroma1.it/).
+This project was developed during the 2020 Human-Robot interaction (HRI) course held by [Prof. Iocchi](https://sites.google.com/a/dis.uniroma1.it/iocchi/home) at [Sapienza University of Rome](https://www.uniroma1.it/).

 The project was intended to be deployed on the real [Pepper™ robot](https://www.softbankrobotics.com/emea/it/pepper), but due to COVID-19 emergency, it has been developed in a remote fashion using [MODIM](https://bitbucket.org/mtlazaro/modim/src/master/), [NaoQI](http://doc.aldebaran.com/2-5/index_dev_guide.html).

+The purpose of this HRI application is to help the user find useful information about the Museum of Modern Art thanks to a Pepper™ robot.

 ## Summary